This Easy Cherry Cake with Crumble Topping is a delightful afternoon tea cake topped with cherry jam and a crunchy streusel topping.

 - Cream, ice cream or custard to serve

-Preheat the oven to 170C.
-Grease and line a spring form cake tin.
+Preheat the oven to 180C / 350F / 160C fan forced.
+Grease and line an 8 or 9 inch spring form cake tin.

 For the crumble place all ingredients except for the egg yolk into a bowl and use your fingertips to rub it together until the mixture looks like bread crumbs.
 Add the yolk and mix through with a fork.
 Refrigerate until required.

-For the cake, beat together the butter and sugar until pale and creamy.
+Beat together the butter and sugar until pale and creamy.
 Add the egg and vanilla and continue to beat until well combined.
 Add the flour, lemon zest and milk and mix until just combined.
 Make sure not to overmix.
-Transfer the mixture to the prepared baking tin and smooth the top.

 Lovely with a dollop of cream or icecream or, my favourite, served warm with some custard.
 Yum!